Processing math: 0%

 The Equation of a Straight Line in different Analytical Geometries

-We denote with $\mathbb{R}$ the set of real numbers.
-Sometimes it means the field of reals , with the usual operations of addition $"+"$ and multiplication $"\cdot"\;$; we note its elements with small Greek letters $\;\alpha,\;\beta,\;\gamma \dots$
+We denote with \mathbb{R} the set of real numbers.
+Sometimes it means the field of reals , with the usual operations of addition "+" and multiplication "\cdot"\;; we note its elements with small Greek letters \;\alpha,\;\beta,\;\gamma \dots

-With $\mathbb{C}$ we denote the set of complex numbers $z=\alpha +\imath \beta$; its elements are usually denoted by small Latin letters $\;a,\;b,\;c\dots$ The complex number $\alpha -\imath \beta$, written $\bar{z}$ is the complex conjugate of $z$.
-We denote $\alpha=\Re(z)$ and $\beta=\Im(z)$ respectively the real part and the imaginary part of $z$.
+With \mathbb{C} we denote the set of complex numbers z=\alpha +\imath \beta; its elements are usually denoted by small Latin letters \;a,\;b,\;c\dots The complex number \alpha -\imath \beta, written \bar{z} is the complex conjugate of z.
+We denote \alpha=\Re(z) and \beta=\Im(z) respectively the real part and the imaginary part of z.

-By $\mathbb{A}^2$ we denote the real 2-dimensional affine space or plane ; in it we consider a Cartesian coordinate system (affine frame) $\mathscr{R}=(O;\;\mathbf{e}_1,\mathbf{e}_2)$, where $O$ is a fixed point and $\;\mathbf{e}_1,\mathbf{e}_2$ a base of (real) vectorial space $\mathbb{R}^2$.
-Endowed with a dot product he becomes the Euclidean plane $\mathbb{E}^2$; in this particular case we prefer the base vectors to be orthonormal.
+By \mathbb{A}^2 we denote the real 2-dimensional affine space or plane ; in it we consider a Cartesian coordinate system (affine frame) \mathscr{R}=(O;\;\mathbf{e}_1,\mathbf{e}_2), where O is a fixed point and \;\mathbf{e}_1,\mathbf{e}_2 a base of (real) vectorial space \mathbb{R}^2.
+Endowed with a dot product he becomes the Euclidean plane \mathbb{E}^2; in this particular case we prefer the base vectors to be orthonormal.

-In the Proposition below, $\mathbb{C}$ is considered as the 2-dimensional real affine space $\mathbb{R}\times \mathbb{R}$ with the affine frame $\mathscr{S}=(O;\;1,\imath)$.
-The point $O$ is the same as the one in $\mathscr{R}$ above.
+In the Proposition below, \mathbb{C} is considered as the 2-dimensional real affine space \mathbb{R}\times \mathbb{R} with the affine frame \mathscr{S}=(O;\;1,\imath).
+The point O is the same as the one in \mathscr{R} above.

 %1.
-PROPOSITION (i) The straight line in $\mathbb{E}^2$ that corresponds in the
+PROPOSITION (i) The straight line in \mathbb{E}^2 that corresponds in the

-frame $\mathscr{R}$ to the equation
+frame \mathscr{R} to the equation

-$$\alpha \cdot x+\beta \cdot y+\gamma=0\;\;\;(\alpha,\beta)\neq (0,0) \tag{1}$$
+\alpha \cdot x+\beta \cdot y+\gamma=0\;\;\;(\alpha,\beta)\neq (0,0) \tag{1}

-has in the frame $\mathscr{S}$ of $\mathbb{C}$ the equation
+has in the frame \mathscr{S} of \mathbb{C} the equation

-$$\frac{\alpha+\imath \beta}{2}\cdot z+\frac{\alpha-\imath \beta}{2} \cdot \bar{z}+\gamma=0.\tag{2}$$
+\frac{\alpha+\imath \beta}{2}\cdot z+\frac{\alpha-\imath \beta}{2} \cdot \bar{z}+\gamma=0.\tag{2}

-(ii) Converselly, to any equation in the frame $\mathscr{S}$ of the form
+(ii) Converselly, to any equation in the frame \mathscr{S} of the form

-$$a\cdot z+b \cdot \bar{z}+c=0,\;\;0\neq b=\bar{a},\;c=\bar{c} \tag{3}$$
+a\cdot z+b \cdot \bar{z}+c=0,\;\;0\neq b=\bar{a},\;c=\bar{c} \tag{3}

-corresponds a straight line which in the frame $\mathscr{R}$ has the equation
+corresponds a straight line which in the frame \mathscr{R} has the equation

-$$(2\cdot \Re\;a)\cdot x+(2\cdot \Im\;a)\cdot y +c=0.\tag{4}$$
+(2\cdot \Re\;a)\cdot x+(2\cdot \Im\;a)\cdot y +c=0.\tag{4}

-The most general case of an equation representing a straight line is given in the following theorem. ($|a|=\sqrt{\alpha^2+\beta^2}$ means the modulus of the complex number $a=\alpha+\imath \cdot \beta$.)
+The most general case of an equation representing a straight line is given in the following theorem. (|a|=\sqrt{\alpha^2+\beta^2} means the modulus of the complex number a=\alpha+\imath \cdot \beta.)

 %2.
 THEOREM The equation

-$$a\cdot z+b \cdot \bar {z}+c=0,\;\;\;(a,b)\neq (0,0) \tag{5}$$
+a\cdot z+b \cdot \bar {z}+c=0,\;\;\;(a,b)\neq (0,0) \tag{5}

 represents a straight line if and only if

-$$|a|=|b|\;\;and\;\;\bar {a} \cdot c=b \cdot \bar{c}. \tag{6}$$
+|a|=|b|\;\;and\;\;\bar {a} \cdot c=b \cdot \bar{c}. \tag{6}

-%3 CORROLARY (i) If $c=0$ then equation (5) represents a line iff
+%3 CORROLARY (i) If c=0 then equation (5) represents a line iff

-(ii) If $c \neq 0$ then equation (5) represents a line iff
+(ii) If c \neq 0 then equation (5) represents a line iff

-$b \cdot \bar{c}=\bar{a} \cdot c.\tag{6ii}$
+b \cdot \bar{c}=\bar{a} \cdot c.\tag{6ii}

-Indeed, if $c=0$, then the second condition in (6) is automatically satisfied.
-If $c\neq 0$, then $|b|=\left |\frac{\bar{a}\cdot c}{\bar{c}} \right |=\frac{|\bar{a}|\cdot |c|}{|\bar{c}|}=|\bar{a}|=|a|$, and the conditions (6) are both fulfilled.
+Indeed, if c=0, then the second condition in (6) is automatically satisfied.
+If c\neq 0, then |b|=\left |\frac{\bar{a}\cdot c}{\bar{c}} \right |=\frac{|\bar{a}|\cdot |c|}{|\bar{c}|}=|\bar{a}|=|a|, and the conditions (6) are both fulfilled.

 Some authors prefer to write the equation of a line in the form

 The equation (3) is called the self-adjoint form.
-Since we can multiply equation (5) by an arbitrary non-zero complex number, any of the forms is equally justified when $c \neq 0$.
+Since we can multiply equation (5) by an arbitrary non-zero complex number, any of the forms is equally justified when c \neq 0.

-Indeed, given a straight line (6) with $c\neq 0$
+Indeed, given a straight line (6) with c\neq 0

-$$\underset{(6ii)}{\Rightarrow}\;\;a \cdot z+\frac{\bar{a}c}{\bar{c}} \cdot \bar{z}+c=0\;\;\Rightarrow$$
+\underset{(6ii)}{\Rightarrow}\;\;a \cdot z+\frac{\bar{a}c}{\bar{c}} \cdot \bar{z}+c=0\;\;\Rightarrow

-$$\Rightarrow\;\;a\bar{c}\cdot z+\bar{a}c \cdot \bar{z}+c\bar{c}=0;$$
+\Rightarrow\;\;a\bar{c}\cdot z+\bar{a}c \cdot \bar{z}+c\bar{c}=0;

-because $c\bar{c}=|c|^2$ is real number, this is the self-adjoint form.
-Further, multiplying the last equation by $\imath$
+because c\bar{c}=|c|^2 is real number, this is the self-adjoint form.
+Further, multiplying the last equation by \imath

-$$\imath a\bar{c} \cdot z+\imath \bar{a}c \cdot \bar{z}+\imath |c|^2=0$$
+\imath a\bar{c} \cdot z+\imath \bar{a}c \cdot \bar{z}+\imath |c|^2=0

-and writing $\;b:=\imath a\bar{c}$, because $\imath \bar{a}c=(-\bar {\imath})\overline{(\bar{a})}\bar{c}=-\overline{\imath \bar{a}c}$, we get the form (7).
+and writing \;b:=\imath a\bar{c}, because \imath \bar{a}c=(-\bar {\imath})\overline{(\bar{a})}\bar{c}=-\overline{\imath \bar{a}c}, we get the form (7).

-Let's note that, also in the case $c=0$, an equation $az+b\bar{z}=0$ in which the numbers $a$ and $b$ seem arbitrary (satisfying the condition (6i) $|a|=|b|$), can be brought to the self-adjoint form.
-If we multiply this equation by $\bar{a}+\bar{b}$, we get the equation
+Let's note that, also in the case c=0, an equation az+b\bar{z}=0 in which the numbers a and b seem arbitrary (satisfying the condition (6i) |a|=|b|), can be brought to the self-adjoint form.
+If we multiply this equation by \bar{a}+\bar{b}, we get the equation

-$$a_1 \cdot z +b_1 \cdot \bar{z}=0 \tag{8}$$
+a_1 \cdot z +b_1 \cdot \bar{z}=0 \tag{8}

-in which $a_1=a(\bar{a}+\bar{b})$ and $b_1=b(\bar{a}+\bar{b})$.
-But the condition (6i) is also expressed as $a \cdot \bar{a}=b \cdot \bar{b}$ and then we have
+in which a_1=a(\bar{a}+\bar{b}) and b_1=b(\bar{a}+\bar{b}).
+But the condition (6i) is also expressed as a \cdot \bar{a}=b \cdot \bar{b} and then we have

-Example: The equation of the straight line $z+\imath \cdot \bar{z}=0$, after multiplying by $1-\imath$, turns into $(1-\imath)z+(\imath +1)\bar{z}=0$, obviously a self-adjoint form (3).
+Example: The equation of the straight line z+\imath \cdot \bar{z}=0, after multiplying by 1-\imath, turns into (1-\imath)z+(\imath +1)\bar{z}=0, obviously a self-adjoint form (3).

 So (3) is the general form of the equation of a straight line.